Iamthesurvivor/Nigeria-Inflation-Rate-Analysis/README.md

 # Nigeria Inflation Rates Analysis

-## Project Overview
+## 📊 Project Overview
 This Python project analyzes Nigeria's inflation rates from 2008 to 2024 using publicly available data.
 It includes data cleaning, visualization and trend analysis to help understand inflation patterns in Nigeria.

-## Features
+##🔍 Features
-- Data collection and cleaning
+- 📥 Data collection and preprocessing
-- Statistical analysis of inflation rates
+- 📈 Statistical analysis of inflation trends
-- Graphs and visualizations to illustrate trends
+- 📊 Visualizations for inflation patterns by year and month
-- Answers to key inflation-related questions
+- ❓ Answers to critical inflation-related questions
-- Summary of findings
+- 🧾 Summary of findings and insights

 ## Project Questions & Answers